TheThingsNetwork/docs/doc/content/the-things-stack/faq.md

 Start migrating your gateways as soon as possible.
 Documentation is available to support you in the process.
 [Click here](/the-things-stack/migrate-to-v3/) to read more.

 {{< note >}}
-Since version 3.13 (released in May, 2021), The Things Network V2 routes traffic back and forth to The Things Stack Community Edition.
-When migrating your gateways to The Things Stack Community Edition, the coverage of the public community network won't be impacted.
+The Things Network V2 routes traffic back and forth to The Things Stack Community Edition.
+When migrating your gateways to The Things Stack Community Edition, the coverage of the V2 network won't be impacted.
 {{</ note >}}

 ## Q: Can I migrate my devices with sessions?